ankitaykher/Assignment1-Concepts-of-Operating-Systems-Linux-Commands-/README.md

 i) Networking:

 a.
-Display the IP address of the system. we can check the IP address two ways
+Display the IP address of the system.

-1)ipconfig      //Display the IP address of the system.
-2)hostname -I  //Displays the IP address on Linux
+1)ipconfig      //Display network interface configuration 2)hostname -I  //Displays the IP address on Linux

 b.
 Ping a remote server to check connectivity (provide a remote server address to ping).